Revolt of the Languedoc winegrowers: 17th regiment mutiny

 The 17th line infantry regiment was composed of reservists and conscripts from the region.

 It was transferred from Béziers to Agde on 18 June 1907.

 When they heard the gunfire on the evening of 20 June about 500 soldiers from the 6th company of the regiment mutinied.

 They looted the armory and moved back towards Béziers.

 After a night march of about 20 km they arrived in Béziers early in the morning of 21 June, where they were warmly welcomed.

-The fraternized with the demonstrators, occupied the Allées Paul Riquet and peacefully opposed the armed forces already in the city.
+They fraternized with the demonstrators, occupied the Allées Paul Riquet and peacefully opposed the armed forces already in the city.

 The soldiers then peacefully settled in the Allées Paul Riquet.

 The population offered them wine and food.

 The Midi was on the verge of insurrection.

 In Paulhan the railway was put out of action by demonstrators who stopped a military convoy sent to check the mutineers.

 In Lodève the sub-prefect was taken hostage.

 The military authorities could not accept the mutiny which could spread to other regiments of the region.

 There was alarm in Paris, and Clemenceau faced a vote of no confidence.

 He played his trump card by telling the military command to hunt down the mutineers in daylight.

 Negotiations followed and in the afternoon, after obtaining a guarantee that they would not be punished, the soldiers of the 17th laid down their arms and went under escort and without any major incident to the station.

 On 22 June they returned to their barracks in Agde by train.

 Clemenceau announced the end of the mutiny and won a vote of confidence by 327 votes against 223.

 On 23 June a law was finally passed that stopped massive chaptalization of wine.

 After the negotiation and the agreement to move to avoid collective punishment, the mutineers of the 17th were assigned to Gafsa in Tunisia.

 They were not assigned to a disciplinary cantonment but retained ordinary military status, so contrary to legend there were no immediate penalties.

 However, during World War I (1914–18) because of their reputation as deserters they were likely to be sent to the front line, particularly in the bloody assaults of 1914.

 After these events the army ensured that conscripts performed military service far from home.

 The mutiny of the soldiers of 17th is still known by the song by Montéhus, Glory to the 17th.

 The chorus proclaims: "Salute, salute to you, brave soldiers of the seventeenth ...".

 Georges Clemenceau was disturbed by the mobilization of the Midi winemakers and the mutiny of 17th that followed.

 The revolt intensified each week and threatened to reach other wine regions.

 Solidarity of local and national elected officials threatened to undermine the government majority.

 But the most disturbing aspect remained the mutiny of the soldiers.

 Governments of the Third Republic used the army to impose their will, and the mutiny threatened to leave them without the force needed to confront a mobilized working class and peasantry.